griffinbranch-creator/GD-Level-Generator/README.md

+# **This project has been permanently discontinued**
+Soon, I will be releasing my newest Geode mod, EditorAI, publically.
+Once that is done, this will be made private permanently.
+Check out the new mod when it releases, it looks great so far!

 # Level Input File Format Guide
 #### **(Send the Github Pages link to the AI and just tell them to read this thouroughly and make a level)**